TART-MSU/HyperQB/tacas24_README.md

 ## Additional requirements for the artifact

+To provide the best evaluating experiemnce for the reviewers, we have tested this artifact on the provided virtual machine tacas23-AEC.ova (reused in 2024).
+Each bin executable are pre-compiled by us, so they are garanteed to work as expected on the same VM.

 Following the state from this year's instruction "...allow reasonable network access from the VM...", our submission is partially using Docker image